-- 1) Represents 22,260,607 common shares of New Valley Corporation outstanding on October 19, 2005, less 12,849,118 shares owned by VGR Holding Inc., plus an additional 205,333 New Valley Corporation common shares reserved for issuance upon exercise of outstanding stock options all as reported to us by New Valley Corporation on October 19, 2005 multiplied by the exchange ratio of 0.461. - 2) Reflects the product of (a) \$7.90, the market price of the common shares of New Valley Corporation computed in accordance with Rule 457(c) and 457(f) under the Securities Act, based upon the average of the high and low sale prices of the New Valley Corporation common shares as quoted on The Nasdaq Stock Market on October 13, 2005 and (b) 9,616,822, the maximum number of shares to be acquired pursuant to the offer.
-The proposed maximum aggregate offering price is estimated solely to determine the registration fee. - (3) .0001177 multiplied by the proposed maximum aggregate offering price.
+- (2) Aggregate number of securities to which transaction applies: - 9,616,822, which represents 22,260,607 outstanding common shares of New Valley Corporation on November 22, 2005, less 12,849,118 shares owned by VGR Holding Inc., a wholly-owned subsidiary of Vector Group Ltd., plus an additional 205,333 common shares of New Valley Corporation reserved for issuance upon exercise of outstanding stock options all as reported to Vector Group Ltd. by New Valley Corporation on November 22, 2005. - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

+The filing fee was determined based on the product of (a) \$9.15, the market price of the common shares of New Valley Corporation computed in accordance with Exchange Act Rules 0-11(d), based upon the average of the high and low sale prices of the New Valley Corporation common shares as quoted on The Nasdaq Stock Market on November 16, 2005 and (b) 9,616,822, the maximum number of shares to be acquired pursuant to the offer.
+In accordance with Section 14(g) of the Exchange Act, the filing fee was determined by multiplying ..0001177 by the sum of the preceding sentence.